trbauer/cls/README.md

 # cls
-CLScript - An OpenCL Scripting Language for Testing Profiling and Other Purposes.
+CLScript - An OpenCL Scripting Language for Testing, Profiling, and Other Purposes.